 This page does not provide legal advice.
 It is not a substitute for hiring an attorney to represent you in your claim.
 Nor is it a substitute for doing further research into the Social Security disability process.
 I will attempt, however, to provide you some insider tips while pursuing disability.
 Again, I will not discuss the law or get into specific procedures here.
 Instead, I will give five tips on things you can do to help your own disability case.

 Guide to Winning Social Security Disability

-1. The FIRST TIP to help give yourself the absolute best chance of winning is to make sure you submit ALL relevant medical records to Social Security, or give them to your attorney to give to Social Security.
+The first tip to help give yourself the absolute best chance of winning is to make sure you submit ALL relevant medical records to Social Security or give them to your attorney to give to Social Security.

 Relevant medical records include those that relate to your illness or injury from one year prior to the date you became disabled up to the present day.
 This includes:

 - the test results for all tests performed such as MRIs, X-Rays, blood work, EKGs, EEGs, EMGs, etc.

 Residual Functional Capacity Forms / Physical Capacity Evaluation Forms